NUS-HPC-AI-Lab/VideoSys/README.md

 - `--plugin`: The booster plugin used by ColossalAI, `zero2` and `ddp` are supported.
 The default value is `zero2`.
 Recommend to enable `zero2`.
 - `--mixed_precision`: The data type for mixed precision training.
 The default value is `fp16`.
 - `--grad_checkpoint`: Whether enable the gradient checkpointing.
 This saves the memory cost during training process.
 The default value is `False`.
 Recommend to disable it when memory is enough.
 - `--enable_modulate_kernel`: Whether enable the modulate kernel optimization.
 This speeds up the training process.
 The default value is `False`.
-Recommend to enable it for GPU < H100.
+This kernel will introduces NaN under some circumstances.
+So we recommend to disable it for now.
 - `--enable_layernorm_kernel`: Whether enable the layernorm kernel optimization.
 This speeds up the training process.
 The default value is `False`.
 Recommend to enable it.
 - `--enable_flashattn`: Whether enable the FlashAttention.
 This speeds up the training process.
 The default value is `False`.
 Recommend to enable.
 - `--sequence_parallel_size`: The sequence parallelism size.
 Will enable sequence parallelism when setting a value > 1.
 The default value is 1.
 Recommend to disable it if memory is enough.
 - `--load`: Load previous saved checkpoint dir and continue training.
+- `--num_classes`: Label class number.
+Only used for label-to-image generation.

 For more details on the configuration of the training process, please visit our code.